NYCPlanning/design/storybook-designs-plugin-guide.md

     pnpm add -D @storybook/addon-designs

-### 2. Check to see if plug-in is registered in `main.tsx`
+### 2. Check to see if plug-in is registered in `main.ts`

-There should already be `"@storybook/addon-designs"` tag in `addon` parameter of your `main.tsx` file. if not, add the tag in the same format as the other addons.
+There should already be `"@storybook/addon-designs"` tag in `addon` parameter of your `main.ts` file. if not, add the tag in the same format as the other addons.

 ## Adding an Embedded Figma File to a Storybook Component